django-denmark/2020.djangoday.dk/content/cfp.md

 date: "2020-01-20"
 ---

-Djangonauts from in and around Denmark are meeting up for the second edition of Django Day, to be held in September 2020.
+Djangonauts from in and around Denmark are meeting up for the second edition of Django Day, to be held <del>April 25h</del> September 25th 2020.
 It will be a full day of talks, followed by an evening of social events.

 Come and meet your local and excellent community and share with them.
 Tell us about your idea and your contribution to make this a great day.